lightbend/kalix-jvm-sdk/samples/java-valueentity-counter/README.md

 The integration test sources are in the `src/it/java` directory.

 NOTE: As this is not part of the standard Maven setup, you might need to add it as test source directory in your IDE.
-(IntelliJ: right klick on the directory -> "Mark directory as" | "Test sources root")
+(IntelliJ: right click on the directory -> "Mark directory as" | "Test sources root")

 Maven is configured to run tests from it when using the `it` profile.